 The Endre Balazs and Janet Denlinger Award recognizes researchers at an early phase of their independent research career for making a significant contribution to the development of hyaluronan science.

-The award was established in 2021, and is presented at each ISHAS meeting (typically biennial).
+The award was established in 2021 and has been generously funded by a donation from Janet Denlinger.
+This award is presented at each ISHAS meeting (typically biennial).

 Any ISHAS Member can nominate candidate(s), with a seconding nomination from an individual from another institution.
 Self-nominations are not possible.
 Nominators should provide a brief statement (up to 500 words) on why the nominee should be awarded the prize, along with a CV of the nominee.

 ISHAS embraces the importance of hyaluronan research in basic, applied and clinical sciences.
 Nominations are welcome for candidates from governmental, academic, non-profit institutes and for-profit companies, as well as for physicians.
 ISHAS recognises that early independent research can be accomplished by nominees holding a variety of different positions.
 Nominations are welcome for candidates in tenure-track or early tenured positions, postdoctoral research fellows, or in positions outside these academic categories, as long as early independent research can be demonstrated.
 Nominees do not need to be members of ISHAS at the time of nomination but should demonstrate commitment to continue working in hyaluronan science and to engage with the wider hyaluronan science research and clinical use communities.